 Best place to watch sunsets in Zurich

-If you been following me for a while you know I am a sunset lover and it is on a high priority to every new country I visit.
+If you have been following me for a while you know I am a sunset lover and it is a high priority in every new country I visit.
 Zurich, Switzerland is no different.
 Here are some places I recommend for watching sunsets in Zurich, Quaibrücke (bridge), Uetliberg Mountain or Felsenegg, Zurich Thermal Baths at Hürlimann Areal, Top of Grossmünster, Karlsturm, Käferberg/Waid, Jules Verne Panorama Bar, Clouds Bar & Restaurant, Lindenhof, Trail Loorenkopf and Polyterrasse.

 Day trips from Zurich

-There are many places you can explore from Zurich as a day trip or half-day trips.
-Such as Rheinfall (Rhine Falls), Jungfraujoch, and the Bernese Oberland, Lucerne, Mount Titlis, Eastern Swiss Alps, and Liechtenstein, Schloss Vaduz, Bern, Stein am Rheinor, Schaffhausen or even Heidiland and Liechtenstein (Two Countries in One Day!)
+There are many places you can explore from Zurich as a day trip or half-day trip.
+Such as Rheinfall (Rhine Falls), Jungfraujoch, the Bernese Oberland, Lucerne, Mount Titlis, Eastern Swiss Alps, and Liechtenstein, Schloss Vaduz, Bern, Stein am Rheinor, Schaffhausen or even Heidiland and Liechtenstein (Two Countries in One Day!)

 I hope this 5 days Switzerland itinerary article helped you in planning your travels.